Night-Owl-Labs/.github/profile/README.md

 # Welcome to Night Owl Labs! 👋

 Since our inception in 2014, **Night Owl Labs** has been at the forefront of digital innovation.
-We offer a wide range of consulting [Services](https://www.nightowllabs.net/services) and also publish our own software [Products](https://www.nightowllabs.net/products).
+We publish our own software [Products](https://nightowllabs.net/products) and also offer a wide range of consulting [Services](https://nightowllabs.net/services).

 We pride ourselves on crafting state-of-the-art mobile apps, websites, and software solutions.
 Our creations are not only functional but also aesthetically pleasing.
 At **Night Owl Labs**, we believe that the future of software lies in sound design and usability, coupled with traditional pillars of reliability, accessibility, and scalability.